xrrocha/nobocoder/README.md

 sources.
 The `fromFile` function opens a file for reading and returns an instance of `Source`.
 This class has a `getLines` method yielding a string iterator to read each line in the file. `Iterator`, in turn, provides a `toSet` method that builds a `Set`  suitable for efficient membership testing.
-Cool
+Cool!

-Next, we build a similarity scorer using Lucene's implementation of the Levenshtein (or, as they prefer to write it, _levenstein_) algorithm:
+Next, we build a similarity scorer using Lucene's implementation of the Levenshtein (or, as they prefer to spell it, _levenstein_) algorithm:

 ```scala
 // Build the similarity scorer